zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 1123 Notes/1123 Class 4 - Univariate Regression, Regression Hypothesis Testing.md

 Homoskedasticity is a condition under which the skedastic function is constant across values of $X$ in the population.
 Returning again to the relationship between income and GPA, this would mean that the variance of income is the same when GPA is 2.0 and when it is 4.0.

 Data that is not homoskedastic is heteroskedastic.
-This creates all sorts of problems, since homoskedasticity is one of the [[Gauss-Markov Theorem]] assumptions.
+This creates all sorts of problems, since homoskedasticity is one of the [[2002.4 Regression - Introduction#Gauss-Markov Theorem|Gauss-Markov Theorem]] assumptions.
 Specifically for our purposes, the homos standard error will understate the dispersion of the sampling distribution.
 So we need to use a heteros standard error formula.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Heteroscedasticity.png/300px-Heteroscedasticity.png)
 Heteroskedastic data: image from Wikipedia